OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 Microsoft Azure may have infrastructure access and, as such, would also have access, as controlled by our service agreements with them.

-In addition, all Octopus Cloud instances publish [limited telemetry](/docs/security/outbound-requests/telemetry), which we use to monitor the quality of service.
+Also, Octopus Cloud publishes [limited telemetry](/docs/security/outbound-requests/telemetry), which we use to track quality of service.

 ### Is access to our data logged?
 We log all access to Octopus Cloud instance databases and file storage.